 He said it with confidence, the first letter of each word capitalized as it stormed from his mouth.
 The melanin

-, in my skin began to sear from the flames of his blaspheme.
+in, on?, in my skin began to sear from the flames of his blaspheme.
 But with my quest for The Truth fortifying my resolve, I decided to remain in his proverbial "kitchen," risking suffocation from the heat of his self-hatred.
 I even took it a step further and asked him to repeat himself because, quite frankly, I couldn't believe it.
 He understood my skepticism and braced himself to recant the solemn phrase.
 His once robust confidence was sagging by the second, but he was going to do it.
 We both scanned the surrounding area full of fear and trepidation half-thinking The Roots might rush in at any moment and beat us with their instruments.
 But soon the tears began to well up in his eyes as he blubbered out, " I Don't Like A Tribe Called Quest DAMMIT!"

 I couldn't take it anymore.
 I grabbed him by the fro-hawk, looked him directly in the eyes and said, "look man!
 It's ok to like the nirvana dude.
 I understand.
 I went to Choate dude.
 That shit gets me all *stoked* or whathaveyou also.
 But that doesn't mean you just go and throw your life away by saying something like 'you don't like Tribe.'
 Don't be stupid man.
 You have everything in front of you."